burtlo/training-aws-security/README.md

 Asserting that the instance is running is a great start but it does not ensure that it was built from the correct image and running on the correct size instance.

 This instance in us-east-1 is using the AMI with the id `ami-d5d7ffae` and for the size `t1.micro`.
-Note these values are defined in the terraform plan and appeared in the terraform output.
+Note: these values are defined in the terraform plan and appeared when you ran `terraform output`

 Update the control defined to include tests to verify the instance AMI and type.